AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-10-09-unity-cicd-trigger-events-tests/unity-cicd-trigger-events-tests.md

 ## Conclusion

-Stay tuned for Part 3, where we'll cover the deployment process and how to release Unity projects automatically.
+Stay tuned for Part 3, where I'll cover building the project to target different platforms.

 ## References